DealScorerDealScorer

 Licensing

-State master plumber license
+State master plumber license required

 Best For

-Trades-experienced or strategic add-ons
+Trades-experienced buyers or strategic add-ons

 How Plumbing Businesses Make Money